During pricing calls, how do you convince a prospect that your price is the right one?

 Below are two strategies to help improve your pricing calls in a B2B SaaS environment where both Sales Development Representatives (SDR) and Account Executives (AE) are involved in the sales cycle.
 Let’s get to it…

-Pricing negotiations are bound to fail if there is too much daylight between what you and your prospects view as value.
+Pricing conversations and negotiations are bound to fail if there is too much daylight between what you and your prospects view as value.
 While it’s tempting (and frankly more scalable) to regurgitate the company-wide value propositions and talking points, this will likely leave a disconnect between you and your prospect.
 Sometimes it’s simply semantics but it’s crucial to truly understand your prospect’s business.
 You can then frame your product or service around what’s valuable to their business.

 This process is what I call value coaching.
 It’s a tricky concept but starts with listening and understanding rather than doing all the talking.
 There are two common ways to begin understanding what your prospects perceive as value: